 - Toward Earth, its Biosphere, and its Ecology

-- Toward G>O>D> — The Growing>Organizing Direction of Creation
+- Toward The Growing, Organizing, Direction of Creation

 The Serenity Prayer and “Joie de Vivre”

-Do Builders of Continuing Creation have trust or faith that the processes of G>O>D> will overcome all the prospects of nuclear war, climate change, giant crashing meteors, and the rest?
+Do Builders of Continuing Creation have trust or faith that the Processes of Creating will overcome all the prospects of nuclear war, climate change, giant crashing meteors, and the rest?
 No, “faith” is too strong a word.
 Do we have “hope”?
 No, that word is too desperate.
-What we have is reasoned optimism that G>O>D> will prevail.
+What we have is reasoned optimism that the constructive and humanistic aspects of Continuing Creation will prevail.

-The Book of Continuing Creation offers the Serenity Prayer, written by the American Protestant theologian, Reinhold Niebuhr (1892-1971) as the best “short-form” way to deal with Suffering and Evil:
+The Book of Continuing Creation offers the Serenity Prayer (we call it the Serenity Meditation), written by the American Protestant theologian, Reinhold Niebuhr (1892-1971) as the best “short-form” way to deal with Suffering and Evil:

 The Courage to Change the things I can,